kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 the requeueState (`.status.requeueState`) will be reset to null.

 ## Replicate labels from Jobs into Workloads
-At Workload creation, Kueue has a functionality to copy labels into the Workload from the underlying Job or Pod objects.
-You can specify which labels should be copied by setting `labelKeysToCopy` field in the configuration API (under `Integrations`).
+At Workload creation, you can configure Kueue to copy labels into the Workload from the underlying Job or Pod objects.
+This can be useful for Workload identification and debugging.
+You can specify which labels should be copied by setting the `labelKeysToCopy` field in the configuration API (under `integrations`).

 ## What's next